-The Hungarian Academy of Sciences Centre for Social Sciences Institute for Legal Studies has awarded and presented the Pro Dissertatione Iuridica Excellentissima Award since 2014.
+The Centre for Social Sciences Institute for Legal Studies has awarded and presented the Pro Dissertatione Iuridica Excellentissima Award since 2014.
 The aim of presenting the award is the recognition of young researchers’ academic contribution through the celebration of the best PhD dissertations and the promotion of the awardees’ future scientific careers.

 The Pro Dissertatione Iuridica Excellentissima Award can be applied for.
 The application is published by the Institute every second (every even) year before 30 April.